 The popularity of hair restoration has led some doctors whose background is in a different branch of medicine to begin offering hair restoration surgery.
 That’s why it’s important to research several different doctors and clinics to ensure you are choosing an experienced, qualified surgeon who has dedicated their practice to the art and science of hair transplantation.

-As home to one of the world’s most renowned experts in FUE, Toronto-area based the Toronto Hair Transplant Centre, is a specialist centre focused solely on hair restoration and surgery.
-Contact the Toronto Hair Transplant Centre today and book a personal consultation with one of our highly renowned doctors.
+As home to one of the world’s most renowned experts in FUE, Toronto-area based the Toronto Hair Transplant Surgeons, is a specialist centre focused solely on hair restoration and surgery.
+Contact the Toronto Hair Transplant Surgeons today and book a personal consultation with one of our highly renowned doctors.